-Member chequing allows you to make payments by cheque.
-We will issue you with a cheque book and authorise you to draw cheques on your account.
+Chequing allows you to make payments by cheque.
+We will issue you with a cheque book and authorise you to draw cheques on our account at the National Australia Bank or another Bank as we chose.
 We will debit your account for the value of cheques you draw.

-If you have insufficient funds in your nominated account, we may dishonour your cheque.
+If you have insufficient funds in your nominated account we may instruct the Bank to dishonour your cheque.
 However, we have a discretion to allow the cheque to be paid and to overdraw your account for this purpose.
-If you overdraw your account, we will charge you fees.
-Please refer to the section Overdrawing An Account on page 8.
+If you overdraw your account, we may charge you interest and will charge you fees.
+Please refer to the section Overdrawing an Account on page 7.